Blitzman/awesome-phd-workflow/README.md

 Paper note content in Markdown format
 ```

-To take paper notes, add an alias `phd_p` in your `~/.bashrc` file which will automatically open a new paper note file in VIM with the required header and structure.
+To take paper notes, add an alias `phd_p` in the `~/.bashrc` file which will automatically open a new paper note file in VIM with the required header and structure.
 That alias will call `open_paper_note()` which will create a new Markdown file for the paper given its file name as argument.
 The convention is to use the author surname in lower case and the year of the publication to name the file.
 In case of many occurrences, just add a letter increasing according to alphabetic ordering, e.g., `urtasun2015a`.
 The paper will be created with a YAML header containing metadata about the title, author, date, and tags for the note and BibTeX information for the paper.
 Paper notes will be created in `$PHD_WORKFLOW_HOME/notes/paper`.

 ```bash
 alias phd_p=open_paper_note